hartgeld/radio/_shows/2024-03-21-phillip-georg-nordiy-spring-opening-pt-1-live.md

   - Techno
   - Bass
 ---
-Philip and Georg rattle through dozens of tracks at breakneck speed.
+Philipp and Georg rattle through dozens of tracks at breakneck speed.